 Most types of glass are manufactured from natural raw materials which are known as “batch” in the glass manufacturing industry.
 However, each type has its own slightly unique process.
 In a standard industrial glass manufacturing process, materials are stored in huge silos and include sand, soda ash, limestone and often iron and carbon.
 Which help to add colour to the mixture and later form coloured glass.
 Common examples of coloured glass include green and brown glass bottles.

-In the next step of the process, the batch is fed into a melter furnace continuously and blended together.
-Transforming the batch into molten liquid glass over time, which will later be moulded into its desired shape.
-The manufacturing process takes place at a high temperature.
+In the next step of the glass processing, the batch is fed into a melter continuously and blended together.
+Transforming the batch into molten liquid glass over time will later be moulded into its desired shape.
+The glass-making process takes place at a high temperature.
 It is no surprise that the intense heat (up to 1500°C) and 24/7 operation means that the glass furnace requires a rebuild every 8-10 years or so.

 Glass Furnaces for Glass Manufacturing

-Glass furnaces play a vital role in the glass manufacturing process.
-Melter furnaces are constructed which use fossil fuels such as oil and gas to power them.
+Industrial glass furnaces play a vital role in the glass manufacturing process.
+Melter furnaces are constructed that use fossil fuels such as oil and gas to power them.
 Electricity itself can be used.
-However there are few all electric melter furnaces used in industry, and they are typically used on special glassware.
-The most common use of electricity in glass manufacturing, is to “boost” the temperature inside a furnace if the combustion of oil and gas is not hot enough to reach the desired temperature.
+However there are few all-electric melter furnaces used in the glass industry, and they are typically used on special glassware.
+The most common use of electricity in glass manufacturing is to “boost” the temperature inside a furnace if the combustion of oil and gas is not hot enough to reach the desired temperature.
 Again, this is not a common occurrence.